Be an Anti-Bullying Champion with Bullying Prevention Program [Online]

 - Researchers have also identified negative impacts in adults many years after being bullied.

 Completing the anti-bullying program is also a way to enhance your leadership skills and earn professional development credits that can be applied toward salary advancement requirements in some school districts.
-Learn more about the benefits of the University of San Diego’s Professional and Continuing Education certificate programs.
+Learn more about the University of San Diego’s Professional and Continuing Education Certificate Benefits and Policies.

 Additionally, the opportunity to make an important difference in the life of a student who is a victim of bullying is a compelling reason to learn how to intervene and support victims, educate other students as well as faculty on what to look for, or to point out a situation that may have been ignored.